apache/dubbo/.github/ISSUE_TEMPLATE/dubbo-issue-report-template.md

 ---
 name: Dubbo issue report template
-about: Describe this issue template's purpose here.
+about: If you would like to report a issue to Dubbo, please use this template.

 ---